merzann/Project-Anne-s-Language-Retreat/README/README.md

       - that from screen width 768px onwards the nav bar is spread out and adjusts automatically to take up the available space and the features of a solid line under the menu item and the menu items changing colours is inherited

-      - that the hyperlink underlaying each menu item and the logo is working as expected and connect to the correct parts of the webpage
+      - that the hyperlink linked to each each menu item and the logo is working as expected and connect to the correct parts of the webpage

     Homepage

-      - that the hyperlink underlaying "our partners" in the last sentence is working and connects the user to the partner page
+      - that the hyperlink linked to "our partners" in the last sentence is working and connects the user to the partner page
+      - that the hyperlink linked to the email address in the footer is working and connects to the email app on the user's device and opens up a new email window with the business email automatically filled into the 'To'-line
+      - that the hyperlink linked to the logo in the footer is working and takes the user back to the homepage

     Partner page

-      - that the hyperlinks underlaying the webpage address of each partner is working as expected and opens up in a new page
+      - that the hyperlink linked to the webpage address of each partner is working as expected and opens up in a new page
+      - that the hyperlink linked to the email address is working and connects to the email app on the user's device and opens up a new email window with the business email automatically filled into the 'To'-line

     Enquiry form

     - that the fields mandatory to fill in are working as expected so the user cannot submit an incorrect or incomplete form
-    - the radio buttons for choosing a language course are working as expected
+    - that the radio buttons for choosing a language course are working as expected
-    - the hyperlink underlaying the email address in the contact section connects to the email app on the user's device and opens up a new email window with the business email automatically filled into the 'To'-line
+    - that the hyperlink linked to the email address in the contact section is working and connects to the email app on the user's device and opens up a new email window with the business email automatically filled into the 'To'-line
-    - the hyperlink underlaying the phone connects to a communication app on the users device such as Facetime
+    - that the hyperlink linked the phone is working and connects to a communication app on the users device such as Facetime
-    - the map image is clickable and opens up to Google Maps in a new tab
+    - that the map image is clickable and opens up to Google Maps in a new tab

 ### User Testing